t1mmen/srtd/README.md

 ## Key Features ✨

 - **Live Reload**: Changes to your SQL templates instantly update your local database
-- **Single Source of Truth**: Templates are the source of all (non-mutable) database objects, making code reviews a breeze
+- **Single Source of Truth**: Templates are the source of all (non-mutable) database objects, improving code-review clarity
-- **Clean Migrations**: Generate standard [Supabase](https://supabase.com) migrations when you're ready to deploy
+- **Just SQL**: Templates build as standard [Supabase](https://supabase.com) migrations when you're ready to deploy
 - **Developer Friendly**: Interactive CLI with visual feedback for all operations

 ## Requirements